ShobiPr/League/README.md

 ### Leauge

-Presenting existing  of the NFL Leauge using ASP.NET + Entity Framework
+Presenting existing data of the NFL Leauge using ASP.NET + Entity Framework

 ##### Team
 * Displays a list of teams which belong to a conference